SymfonyCasts/lemon-squeezy/sfcasts/webhook-consumer.md

 Before we forget, let's circle back and create the `handleOrderCreatedEvent()`.
 This will be a `private function`, and it looks like PhpStorm added one argument - `RemoteEvent $event` - but forgot the second, so we'll add `User $user` manually.

 Inside, let's fetch the payload with `$payload = $event->getPayload()`.
 Below that, fetch the customer ID from the payload: `$customerId = $payload['data']['attributes']['customer_id']`.
-If you're wondering where this came from, you can find this path in the Ngrok request summary.
+If you're wondering where this came from, you can find this path in the Ngrok request payload.

-Okay, we have the `customer_id` now, but we still need a new property on the user to save it.
+Okay, we have the `customer_id` now, but we still need a new property on the `User` to save it.
 At your terminal, create a new tab and run:

 ```terminal
 bin/console make:entity
 ```

-We'll call this `User`.
+For the class name, we'll write `User`.
 For the property name, call it `lsCustomerId`.
 Make it a string, with a length of 255, and make it nullable.
-Hit "enter" one more time and... done!
+Hit `Enter` one more time and... done!

-Back in our code, open `Entity/User.php`... and if we scroll down... here's our new column!
+Back in our code, open `src/Entity/User.php`... and if we scroll down... here's our new column!
 Let's also set this to `unique: true`.
 This looks great, and if we scroll *way* down here, we can see that it *also* created a getter and setter for this field. *Sweet*!

 Now we need to create a migration.
 We can do that with: